Family mourns teenager killed in Austin shooting

 Wilson was shot multiple times in the hand, leg and head.

-Latecia Wilson said she and her parents had helped to raise Jaheim after the death of his mother.
+Latecia Wilson said she and her parents had helped to raise Jaheim after the death of his mother eight years ago.

 "I don't have the words to describe my pain, I haven't been asleep all night thinking about him wondering why, who would do this to him," Leticia Wilson said.
 "I just can say, it's unbearable."